 There’s no place for pride.

 The book itself is a reference guide for the modern family.
-It blends both Tara and my areas of expertise in an easy to read book that we hope will be really, really useful to each and every person who buys it and not just another book collecting dust on the shelf.
+It blends Tara and my areas of expertise in an easy-to-read book that we hope will be useful to everyone who buys it and not just another book collecting dust on the shelf.

-In January, we jumped right into actually writing the book.
+In January, we jumped right into the book writing process.
 Tara and I are doing the research together, I’m doing most of the writing, and then we’re tweaking the final draft together.

 I’ve discovered a few things about myself over the past couple of weeks:

 1. I’m highly distractible.
-Give me a reason to work on something other than the book, and 9 times out of 10, I’ll take it.
+Give me a reason to work on something other than the book writing process, and I’ll take it 9 times out of 10.

 2. I need a buffer time between working and writing so that I can get myself into the right mindset to write.
 This usually means I work, eat/read and then focus on writing.

 5. Chewing gum helps me find my rhythm, figuratively and literally.
-Whenever I find myself losing focus, I pop in a piece of gum and it helps me get focused and back on track.
+Whenever I lose focus, I pop in a piece of gum, which helps me get focused and back on track.
 It’s like cheap therapy!